technateNG/technate.github.io/_posts/2020-02-17-rdpmc-benchmarking-instruction.markdown

 Are you sure that you aren't inside VM?
 In VM everything depends on your hypervisor.
 Some MSR's can work but, by default, I assume that they don't.
 If you aren't inside VM then check MSR address in manual.
 Maybe there is a mistake.
 #### 4. RDPMC instruction rises the SEGFAULT signal.
-Because they aren't switched to work in userspace.
-Make sure that you inserted LKM and made `ioctl(fd, 1)` before you try to use instruction.
+Did you enabled it to work in userspace?